 Employees should exercise reasonable diligence to determine that neither Sonoco's agents nor distributors are making any such improper or illegal payments.
 The Company has set forth a separate Third-Party Intermediary ("TPI") Due Diligence Policy to emphasize that Sonoco and its TPIs conduct their activities ethically and in compliance with all applicable laws and codes.
 Sonoco will not take actions indirectly through a third-party that it may not take directly, as Sonoco may be held responsible for the actions of its TPIs.
-Doing business ethically is a core value of the Company, and the except in rare circumstances.
+Doing business ethically is a core value of the Company, and the Company is fully committed to fair and honest business practices in each of the locations in which it operates.

+The Company prohibits facilitating payments (also known as "expediting" or "grease" payments) except in rare circumstances.
 Any proposal to make a facilitating payment must be authorized by the Legal & Compliance Office in advance, and the Legal & Compliance Office authorization will only be provided in circumstances in which the payment would be legal under all applicable laws.
 Similarly, contractors are required to comply with all applicable laws and are not authorized to make facilitating payments while carrying out work for the Company where prohibited by applicable law.